CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ## Implementation

 Cortex is an open-source, peer-to-peer, decentralized blockchain platform that supports ml models upload and inference on the distributed network.
-We implement a converter using MXNet's nnvm module called **Model Representation Tool** (MRT) on MXNet Model Zoo that can be inferred on the Cortex blockchain's virtual machine called **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts with machine learning models on the blockchain.
+We implement a converter using MXNet's NNVM module called **Model Representation Tool** (MRT) on MXNet Model Zoo that can be inferred on the Cortex blockchain's virtual machine called **Cortex Virtual Machine** (CVM), the runtime environment for smart contracts with machine learning models on the blockchain.

 ### Fusion and Operator Rewriting